10th Grade Homeschool Plan

 Foundations of Personal Finance is a video course by Dave Ramsey that is an excellent overview of money management.
 It is often available at Homeschool Buyers Co-op for a good price.

-We used DriversEd.com for my older daughter and will use them again.
+We used DriversEd.com (affiliate link) for my older daughter and will use them again.
 Their online course, like all of the others I have seen, uses timed pages in order to comply with the number of course hours required by the state.

 Since my daughter is a competitive gymnast that spends approximately 20 hours in the gym each week, we’ve got this covered.
 Since she is also an instructor at the gym, she also earns a partial credit for occupational training.